 There are many sources of good (and bad) information about how to improve risk management in your organization.
-Workshop materials come with a recommended reading list that includes websites, blogs (click here to read PRIMA’s Risk Management Blog), books & periodicals to help satisfy your learning curiosity and extend your learning outside of the classroom.
+Workshop materials come with a recommended reading list that includes websites, blogs & podcasts (click here to read PRIMA’s Risk Management Blog), books & periodicals to help satisfy your curiosity and extend your learning outside of the classroom.

-Additionally, PRIMA members have access to an online members’ listserv that is dedicated to ERM.
+PRIMA members also have access to an online members’ listserv that is dedicated to ERM.
 Click here to sign into the PRIMA Community and join the ERM/ISO 31000 listserv to exchange ideas with colleagues.

 I’m a risk manager for a private university/institution.
 Is the training applicable to me?

 The ISO standard was specifically written to be applicable to any type or size of organization and to be tailored to an organization’s specific objectives and business context.
 With that in mind, the training was designed to give participants from higher education institutions and public entities (of all types, sizes and structure) the opportunity to tailor the standard to their specific operations.
 We expect that there will be differences among higher education and public entity workshop participants; the training incorporates and supports that.
 The workshops blend together training (on the ISO 31000 architecture) along with tailoring (to apply that architecture to your institution or entity) to help participants create an ERM implementation plan that will work for their college or university.